Paradigm shift moving towards mechanistic risk assessment

 To promote the acceptance of the ZETA for regulatory purposes, a better mechanistic understanding of the morphogenesis in zebrafish embryos is needed.
 In order to map developmental outcome pathways, early molecular changes and morphological changes need to be linked.
 To identify adverse outcome pathways (AOPs), causal links with chemical exposure should be investigated and mapped.

-In order to build this knowledge map transcriptome data will be analysed and linked to the adverse outcomes (AOs), indicating the development over time.
-In this mechanism driven approach, zet-o-map will identify principal molecular drivers of (dys)morphogenesis, by analysing time resolved ZETA transcriptome data and link these to adverse outcomes e.g. induced by certain teratogenic compounds.
+In order to build this knowledge map, transcriptome data will be analyzed and linked to the adverse outcomes (AOs), indicating the development over time.
+In this mechanism-driven approach, ZET-O-MAP will identify principal molecular drivers of (dys)morphogenesis by analyzing time-resolved ZETA transcriptome data and link these to adverse outcomes, e.g. induced by certain teratogenic compounds.